 “Pax Christi International stands with the people who brazenly demand justice, all the more if they are caught up in an asymmetric conflict in so many ways.
 We recommit ourselves to supporting all forms of nonviolent resistance and plead that the international community, instead of blaming, recognise and lift-up the truth of each side’s transgressions and longings.
 Peace may be elusive; it might hide from view, yet we hold on to a solitary truth that if truly desired it is not impossible.”

-As part of the wider Pax Christi community, Pax Christi USA advocates a just peace in the Holy Land.
-Many Pax Christi USA members have traveled to or lived in the Occupied Territories; several were able to participate in the Pax Christi International world assembly in Bethlehem in 2015 and a subsequent pilgrimage which included visits to holy sites on the West Bank and in Israel; and most recently, Pax Christi USA Program Director Roxana Bendezú visited the West Bank with a Pax Christi International delegation in early 2023.
+As part of the wider Pax Christi community, Pax Christi USA advocates for a just peace in the Holy Land.
+Many Pax Christi USA members have traveled to or lived in the Occupied Territories; several were able to participate in the 2015 Pax Christi International world assembly in Bethlehem and subsequent pilgrimage which included visits to holy sites on the West Bank and in Israel; a Pax Christi International delegation in early 2023; the Stones Cry Out delegation in February-March 2024, and a Christians for Ceasefire delegation in August 2024.

 Prayer